ss00831/milestone4/README.md

 4. Bugs
 - Internet Explorer 11
     - Not able to select a date in tourprogram_detail.html
-    - Not able to input card number and if I don't input any card number and just click complete order, the order is successed.
+    - Not able to input card number and if I don't input any card number and just click complete order, the order is succeeded.
   +) Added notice about IE 11: We don't support IE fully.
 (09/18/2020 - fixed)

 ### Testing history